Information for Universities

 A Level Predicted grades

-These are based on the pupil’s performance in the Lower 6th examinations, his progress in the Sixth Form to date and his potential at A Level.
+These are based on the pupil’s awarded AS grade, his progress in the Sixth Form to date and his potential at A Level.

 Independent Research: The Aske Project